Apply for funding

 - Seed grants of less than £50,000 and for a term of less than 1 year

-Seed grants are awarded for innovative research and can be used for preliminary data to be gathered to support a larger grant application or, if sufficient, for a stand-alone project to achieve a stated goal.
+Seed grants are awarded for innovative research and can be used to gather preliminary data to be gathered to support a larger grant application or, if sufficient, for a stand-alone project to achieve a stated goal.
 Seed grants may also be used to enhance an existing funded project if it can be shown that such funding would add significant value and advance the research.

 - Project grants of greater than £50,000 per annum